Children's Occupational Therapy Liverpool City Council

 - Struggles to manage their emotions

 This may be an indication that they have Sensory Processing Difficulties.
-Support for parents of children with Sensory Processing Difficulties is accessed through Sensory Processing Difficulties Awareness Sessions and Workshops.
+Support for parents of children with Sensory Processing Difficulties is accessed through Sensory Processing Difficulties Awareness Session and Workshops.

-These sessions are being delivered virtually using the platform Zoom.
 Please contact Addvanced Solutions via telephone 0151 486 1788 or email email@example.com to book onto the sessions.
-You can view Addvanced Solutions confirmed training dates here.

 Please also check our short videos on understanding and supporting Sensory Processing Difficulties.